aduvenhage/raytracer/README.md

 # lost-n-found
 I have been coding in C++ for a long long long time.
 Remember 'Second Reality' by Future Crew?
+That was awesome.
-I made some colourful patterns, fire and starfields in sweet 320x240 and I was hooked!!
+After seeing that I made some colourful patterns, fire and starfields in sweet 320x240 and I was hooked!!

-This project is an effort to stir up some ghosts and get back to what really made me want to be a programmer in the first place.
+Currently by day I'm a python web backend programmer and this project is an effort to stir up some ghosts and get back to what really made me want to be a programmer in the first place.

 ## General
 For now the project is mainly just a set of header files thrown into a single namespace.

 Done:
 - create JPEG image writer for seeing what I created
-- generic job/worker system (multi-theading)
+- generic job/worker system (multi-theading) -- using all of my CPU now :-)

+Busy:
+- get into the weeds with some algorithm investigations (quicksort, breadth first searches with heuristics, etc.)

 Todo:
 - add namespace hyrarchy for different components and sub-systems